 - For the other reasons listed above, the credit covers two-thirds of the employee’s regular rate of pay (up to $200 per day) for twelve weeks total (up to a total cap of $12,000.)

 Tax Credit Provides Incentive to Employers

 This tax credit serves as motivation for employers to provide this extended leave to their employees.
-Although the tax benefit is scheduled to end on September 30, 2021, the rise of the Delta variant may encourage an extension of this benefit as employees recover from illness or help their family members during crisis.
+Although the tax benefit is scheduled to end on September 30, 2021, the rise of the Delta variant may encourage an extension of this benefit as employees recover from illness or help their family members during a crisis.
 One can hope that employers will see that providing extended leave will benefit their companies in the long run, as supporting employees fosters loyalty and productivity.
-Until such practices are common, however, employees can write to their congress representatives to request an extension of the tax credit and other additional benefits to protect employees during these times of crisis and uncertainty in the face of the pandemic.
+Until such practices are common, however, employees can write to their congressional representatives to request an extension of the tax credit and other additional benefits to protect employees during these times of crisis and uncertainty in the face of the pandemic.